cbarkr/blog/content/homelab/part 2.md

 ```

 > [!note] Note
-> Contrary to many tutorials that suggest that you need to first start cockpit using `systemctl start --now cockpit`, I simply did the next step instead
+> Contrary to many tutorials that suggest that you need to first start cockpit using `systemctl start --now cockpit`, I found that this is unnecessary

 Cockpit will start on demand when a browser accesses `localhost:9090` (or whichever port it is configured to use).
 This should produce the following login page: